This Site Was Built With You In Mind!

-If you don't have any money to buy good quality car tires, and you have no choice to go cheap, than go cheap, but I guarantee you will regret your decision after the first year.
-Buying tires for your car is a huge expense, especially if you have to buy performance tires or SUV tires.
-Saving twenty dollars per tire seems like a good savings, but if you're buying, inferior tires and you have to live with a vibration or pull for the next couple of years, was it worth it?
+If you don't have any money to buy the right quality car tires, and you have no choice but to go cheap, then go cheap, but I guarantee you will regret your decision after the first year.
+Buying tires for your car is a considerable expense, especially if you have to buy performance tires or SUV tires.
+Saving twenty dollars per tire seems like good savings, but if you're purchasing inferior tires and you have to live with a possible vibration or pull for the next couple of years, was it worth it?

-I personally don't buy car tires for my vehicle every day, but I am involved in the decision process for my customers each day.
-I recommend at least three decent tires for their vehicle and let them choose; very seldom, I will have a customer ask for cheap tires.
+I don't buy car tires for my vehicle every day, but I am involved in my customers' decision process each day.
+I recommend at least three decent tires for their vehicle and let them choose; very seldom I will have a customer ask for cheap tires.

 I never let the tire store recommend a tire because nine times out of ten, they will recommend something they're trying to get rid of, cheap tires!
 I like to get recommendations from people who have already bought the tires and have driven on them for several thousand miles.
-I personally use TireRack for my evaluation of tires for my customers because at TireRack they have real customers writing reviews, and customer reviews are a priceless resource.
+I use TireRack to evaluate tires for my customers because at TireRack, they have real customers writing reviews, and customer reviews are a priceless resource.

-Customers don't like to praise products; most people only take the time to write reviews because they are dissatisfied, so if you find a tire that has a lot of positive reviews, you have found a good tire.
+Customers don't like to praise products; most people only take the time to write reviews because they are dissatisfied, so if you find a tire with many positive reviews, you have found the right tire.

-At the time of writing this, I had just purchased 4 new tires for my SUV, OUCH!
-I spent $225 per tire, but it was well worth it because of the ride quality and the tread life the tire promises.
+When writing this, I had just purchased four new tires for my SUV, OUCH!
+I spent $225 per tire, but it was well worth it because of the ride quality and the tire promises' tread life.
 I bought the Michelin LTX from TireRack, after reading all of the customer reviews, stating that they have driven over 70k miles on that particular tire; it was a no brainer for me.

 I have always liked Michelin car tires but have never bought them for an SUV.
-I actually called Honda and complained about the poor mileage I got from the Good Years, and the Honda Representative sent me a check for a $200 credit on tires, NICE!
-Squeaky wheel gets the oil :)
+I called Honda and complained about the low mileage I got from the Good Years, and the Honda Representative sent me a check for a $200 credit on tires, NICE!
+The squeaky wheel gets the oil :)

-You don't realize it, but tires are the liaison between you and the road, the ride quality will depend on the type of tire you have installed.
-If you're having a set of super low profile tires put on, verses having a set of highway tires installed, the ride quality is going to be totally different, the low profile tires will give you a ride like you don't have any air in your tires, and the highway tires will give you an extremely smooth ride with low noise.
+You don't realize it, but tires are the liaison between you and the road.
+The ride quality will depend on the type of tire you have installed.
+If you're having a set of super low profile tires put on your vehicle versus having a set of highway tires installed, the ride quality is going to be much different.
+The low profile tires will give you a ride like you don't have any air in your tires, and the highway tires will provide you with an exceptionally smooth ride with low noise.

-My recommendation is to stick with the tires size that originally came on the vehicle for the most comfortable ride, if you want to lower the speed rating to save a few bucks, that's OK, as long as you stick with the original size.
-You can check out tire information at Tirerack.com, you can also look up tire ratings while you're there; it really is a great resource.
+My recommendation is to stick with the tires' size initially on the vehicle for the most comfortable ride.
+If you want to lower the speed rating to save a few bucks, that's OK, as long as you stick with the original size.
+You can check out tire information at Tirerack.com.
+You can also lookup tire ratings while you're there; it is a great resource.
 You can find out how well the tires you're considering will handle weather conditions, tread life, cornering, and stopping, and it's all found in one place.

-Another great resource is Consumer Reports, I checked the results between Consumer Reports and TireRack, and it was very comparable.
+Another great resource is Consumer Reports.
+I checked the results between Consumer Reports and TireRack, which was very comparable.
 I find that if you do your homework before making a large purchase, like tires, you're less likely to get burned, and you can recommend decent tires to your friends and relatives.

 Some people may think it's a waste of time researching tires, but think about it, you could potentially drive on a set of tires for 70,000 miles.
-I hope you make the right decision, because when the average car owner drives 12k miles a year, it means you will be driving on the tires for about 6 years, unless you buy cheap car tires that only last 26k, then you only talking 2 years, that's still a long time, so choose wisely and do your homework!
+I hope you make the right decision because when the average car owner goes 12k miles a year, it means you will be driving on the tires for about six years.
+Unless you buy cheap car tires that only last 26k, you only talk two years, that's still a long time, so choose wisely and do your homework!

-As I mentioned before, you can save about $20 per tire just by purchasing tires with a lower speed rating, for example, if your original car tires had a speed rating of (V) you can lower it to an (H) rated tire without compromising ride quality.
-The speed rating is the top speed limit the tire manufacturer considers safe for that specific tire, a (V) rated tire is considered a sport/performance tire and an (H) rated tires is more of an all season/highway tire, both are really good tires, but the (H) rated tire is a bit cheaper.
+As I mentioned before, you can save about $20 per tire just by purchasing tires with a lower speed rating.
+For example, if your original car tires had a speed rating of (V), you can lower it to an (H) rated tire without compromising ride quality.
+The speed rating is the top speed limit the tire manufacturer considers safe for that specific tire.
+A (V) rated tire is regarded as a sport/performance tire, and an (H) rated tires is more of an all-season/highway tire; both are excellent tires, but the (H) rated tire is a bit cheaper.

-Just be real cautious of tire sales, when you hear about the sale, buy 4 tires for $100, don't walk away, RUN!
+Just be cautious of tire sales.
+When you hear about the deal, buy four tires for $100, don't walk away, RUN!
 Those types of tires will cause problems till the day you toss them in the trash.
-Usually a tire like that won't last a year because the tread surface becomes chopped or cupped and creates all kinds of vibrations and pulling problems.
-So, if you're looking to save money on car tires, do your homework first and save the right way.
+Usually, a tire like that won't last a year because the tread surface becomes chipped or cupped and creates all kinds of vibrations and pulling problems.
+So, if you're looking to save money on car tires, do your homework first and save money the right way.

-I encourage questions, so if you need a little guidance or just have a general question, please don't hesitate to ask, just leave your question in the comment box below.
+I encourage questions, so if you need a little guidance or have a general question, please don't hesitate to ask.
+Just leave your question in the comment box below.